Research question: (How) do library spaces facilitate innovative research, creative thinking, and problem-solving?

 Pilot Project: University of Florida

-Pilot Project: Iowa State University
+Practice Brief: Iowa State University

 Pilot Project: Syracuse University

-A targeted academic learning community contributes to academic success by supporting individual growth through the development of research and/or study skills.
+A distinct academic learning community contributes to academic success by supporting individual growth through the development of research and/or study skills.
 The community also encourages members to take part in at least one of the following: innovative research, creative thinking, problem solving.
 Fostering and building an engaged community is an important attribute or goal of the community.
 Community members self-select, and participation is not limited by the academic discipline affiliation of potential participants.

 Practice Brief: Temple University